It's 4:30am and the workers at rND Bakery are busy prepping dough for the oven.

 They make their bagels and breads with minimal ingredients.
 Organic oats, tapioca, psyllium.
 And they are delicious.

 "Our breads are hand made, unlike the large, automated bakeries which do things like add extra yeast to make their bread rise evenly for a consistent, assembly line loaf.
 Extra yeast can contribute to yeast allergies.
 It's like putting something in that was never intended for the product."

 Bagels are the mainstay of his bakery, but Will has some other ambitions.

 "Eventually, we want to start hybridizing our oat flours with other grains.
 I've done some benchwork, looking at different doughs.
 Sorghum has a lot of advantages, it disrupts the uptake of small sugars in the gastro-intestinal tract, so it helps even out blood sugar.
 That's one of the benefits of using a low glycemic, high fibre grain, it has a high satiation so you tend to feel less hungry.
 And oats are well-established as a heart-healthy grain."

-He is very interested in developing partnerships with local farmers, and plans a field trial in 2019.
-He envisions fields of oats growing throughout Lanark county.
+He is very interested in developing partnerships with local farmers, and envisions fields of organic oats growing throughout Lanark county.
 "There is a huge advantage in planting in this area.
 Not a lot of farmers grow wheat, so oats can remain uncontaminated by stray wheat seeds."

 From a great product to an even greater product, that's the vision of rND Bakery and Will Spencer.

-You can find their uncomplicated oat bagels in our freezer or bakery department.
+You can find their uncomplicated oat bagels, breads and buns in our freezer or bakery department.